Mantan21/Genshin-Impact-Wish-Simulator/README.md

 ---

+## Contributing

+I'm welcome to all contributors!
+Feel free to [open new Issue](https://github.com/AguzzTN54/Genshin-Impact-Wish-Simulator/issues/new) if you find any problem or just want to give any suggestions.

+> **Notes :**
+>
-`Note : This App is not affiliated with Hoyoverse, all data used for this application belongs to Hoyoverse`
+> The data and assets used for this Project are taken from [Hoyo Wiki](https://wiki.hoyolab.com/), [Genshin Fandom Wiki](https://genshin-impact.fandom.com/wiki/Genshin_Impact_Wiki), [Honey Impact](https://genshin.honeyhunterworld.com/) and recorded from the game itself with several modification. <br/> **Important thing**: This App is not affiliated with Hoyoverse, all assets used for this application belongs to [Hoyoverse](http://hoyoverse.com/), so if you want to use assets from this repository, please credit them too.